On solving basic equations over the semiring of functional digraphs: Solving basic equations on permutations

 Now, set $S_k=\sum_{i=1}^{|d(q)|}s_i\gcd(p_k,t_i)$ we have

 where the $S_k$ are the unknowns.
 This last equation has solutions iff $\gcd(m_1, \ldots, m_r)$ divides $n$.
-However, this last condition is only necessary since solutions might be non-admissible. \end{proof} Again, we would like to stress that solutions to Equation~\eqref{eq:sum-m_kS_k=n} can be found in logarithmic time in $\min(m_1, \ldots, m_n)$ giving raise to $r$ equations
+However, this last condition is only necessary since solutions might be non-admissible (\ie one or more of the $S_k$ might be negative). \end{proof} Again, we would like to stress that solutions to Equation~\eqref{eq:sum-m_kS_k=n} can be found in quadratic time in the size of the input giving raise to $r$ equations

-which can be also solved in logarithmic time provided that divisors $t_i$ of $q$ are known.
-Hence, once again the problem of finding solutions to Equation~\eqref{eq:sum-C-mi-pi-X=C-n-q} can be solved in polynomial time in the value of $q$ (more precisely in $O(\max(q,\gcd(m_1,\ldots,m_k)))$).
-However, for some particular values of $q$, Equation~\eqref{eq:sum-C-mi-pi-X=C-n-q} can be solved in an effective way.
+which can be also solved in quadratic time provided that the divisors $t_i$ of $q$ are known.
+Hence, once again the problem of finding solutions to Equation~\eqref{eq:sum-C-mi-pi-X=C-n-q} can be solved in polynomial time in the size of $q$ in bits (of course, always knowing the divisors of $q$).
+However, for some particular values of $q$, Equation~\eqref{eq:sum-C-mi-pi-X=C-n-q} can be solved in a more effective way.
 An example is shown by the following proposition. \begin{proposition} Given $r+1$ positive integers $p_1, \ldots, p_r, q$ and $r+2$ integers $m_1, \ldots, m_r, t$ and $n$.
 Let $R=\set{1, \ldots, r}$.
-Assume $q$ is prime and that for $i\in R$ we have $p_i\ne q^t$.
+Assume $q$ is prime and that for every $i\in R$ we have $p_i\ne q^t$.
 Then, the following equation